3scale-labs/perftest-toolkit/buddhi/README.md

 `--services` and `--profile` are mutually exclusive options.

 * If `--services` is provided, the tool will inspect those services and generate traffic tool from them.
 * If `--profile` is provided, the tool will create a 3scale product with the given profile.
-Currently valid profiles are `simple, backend`. `--profile` option requires `--endpoint` option to be provided.
+Currently valid profiles are `simple, backend, standard`. `--profile` option requires `--endpoint` option to be provided.

 ### Profiles